 How to open an N26 bank account in Portugal?

 The N26 bank account is a fee-free “deposit account” that is based in Berlin, Germany.
 You can open the account in under eight minutes and can deposit money with cash, or transfer money from another account at any time.
 If you are only looking for a Euro bank account to save and withdraw cash then the N26 bank card could be a good option for you to consider.

 However, the account does not have Multibanco functionality, which you may need if you have bills to pay in Portugal.

-One of the aspects of banking in Portugal that you should be aware of are the fees that you may have to pay.
-Most bank accounts in the country charge a monthly service fee, which will vary from bank to bank.
+One of the aspects of banking in Portugal that you should be aware of is the fees that you may have to pay.
+Most Portuguese bank accounts charge a monthly service fee, which will vary from bank to bank.
 As a rule of thumb, the monthly rate is between €5–7, plus stamp duty.